lowlighter/metrics/source/plugins/core/README.md

     config_presets: https://raw.githubusercontent.com/lowlighter/metrics/presets/lunar-red/preset.yaml
 ```

-Some presets are hosted on this repository on the [`@presets`](https://github.com/lowlighter/metrics/tree/presets) branch and can be used directly by using using their identifier prefixed by an arobase (`@`).
+Some presets are hosted on this repository on the [`@presets`](https://github.com/lowlighter/metrics/tree/presets) branch and can be used directly by using their identifier prefixed by an arobase (`@`).

 *Example: using a pre-defined configuration preset*
 ```yaml